videosdk-live/videosdk-rtc-flutter-sdk-example/README.md

 - `one_to_one_meeting_container.dart`: It contains the logic to render the participants in the miniview and large view.

 - `participant_view.dart`: It is used to display the individual stream of the participant.

+### conference-call

+- `conference_participant_grid.dart`: It contains the management of participant grid.

+- `participant_grid_tile.dart`: It contains the widget for a single participant which is displayed int he grid.

+- `conference_screenshare_view.dart`: It contains the widget which will dislpay the screenshare in the meeting.

 ## Examples